Lusztig Factorization Dynamics of the Full Kostant-Toda Lattices: Abstract

 \section{Abstract}

 We study extensions of the classical Toda lattices at several different space-time scales.
 These extensions are from the classical tridiagonal phase spaces to the phase space of full Hessenberg matrices, referred to as the Full Kostant-Toda Lattice.
 Our formulation makes it natural to make further Lie-theoretic generalizations to dual spaces of Borel Lie algebras.
 Our study brings into play factorizations of Loewner-Whitney type in terms of canonical coordinatizations due to Lusztig.
 Using these coordinates we formulate precise conditions for the well-posedness of the dynamics at the different space-time scales.
-Along the way we derive a novel, minimal box-ball system for Full Toda that doesn't involve any capacities or colorings, as well as an extension of O'Connell's ODEs to Full Toda.
+Along the way we derive a novel, minimal box-ball system for the Full Kostant-Toda Lattice that does not involve any capacities or colorings, and which has a natural interpretation in terms of the Robinson-Schensted-Knuth algorithm.
+We provide as well an extension of O'Connell's ordinary differential equations to the Full Kostant-Toda Lattice.\\